To Top

 Marketing Cloud Intelligence (Starting at $3,000 Org /month)

-MC Intelligence, previously known as Datorama, provides a marketing dashboard that helps you connect, analyze, and act on your data.
+MC Intelligence, formerly Datorama, provides a marketing dashboard that helps you connect to, analyze, and act on your data.
 This tool can improve your return on investment (ROI), increase efficiency, and support business growth.

 To know more about Salesforce Experience Cloud pricing, check out our post titled “What is Salesforce Experience Cloud?”